defndaines/kiroku/nyt-summer-reading-bucket-list.md

 - [ ] 5.
 Read a classic you’ve been meaning to read (or revisit)
 - [x] 6.
 Read a book that takes place during the summer — “The Lottery” Shirley Jackson ... the lottery takes place every year on June 27th.
 - [ ] 7.
 Read a book in translation
-- [ ] 8.
-Read a book that’s been adapted for the screen
+- [x] 8.
+Read a book that’s been adapted for the screen — “The Luminous Fairies and Mothra” Shin'ichirō Nakamura, Takehiko Fukunaga, Yoshie Hotta
 - [ ] 9.
 Listen to an audiobook
 - [ ] 10.
 Check out and read a book from your local library.
 (Bonus points if it’s recommended by a librarian!)